Operator licensing in the UK

 In 2016, the Department for Transport published its report on the Triennial Review of the Traffic Commissioners.
-The response broadly supports the continuation of the Traffic Commissioners and the existing operator's licensing regime in its current form, but does outline some changes that the Government intends to pursue, including some which will require amendments to primary legislation.
+The response broadly supported the continuation of the Traffic Commissioners and the existing operator's licensing regime in its current form but did outline some changes that the Government intends to pursue, including some which will require amendments to primary legislation.
 Read Logistics UK’s summary of the outcomes of the review: Department for Transport response to the Triennial Review of the Traffic Commissioners

 In parallel with the review, the Department for Transport is also investigating specific changes to the operator's licensing system:

 A submission by Logistics UK regarding these three issues can be found here: Responses to Consultations.
 Following the conclusion of the Triennial Review we await any further progress on these issues from the Department for Transport.

 The operating centre is defined as the base or centre at which a vehicle is normally kept.
 Operating centres must be specified on the licence before they can be used.
 The term ‘normally kept’ usually refers to where the vehicle is normally parked when not in use.
 This could, for example, be the operator’s depot or a customer’s premises.
 Care should be taken to ensure drivers avoid taking in-scope vehicles home at night, as it may cause neighbours to complain.
 If the vehicle is normally parked there without it being an authorised operating centre (note that a residential street would not normally be considered suitable), you could risk action against your licence.
 Members are advised to discuss such cases with the Member Advice Centre (0370 605 0000).